 Once you’ve got this down, you’ll be able to make a more informed decision about the type of survey that’s right for you.
 Here are a few options to keep in mind:

 - Employee engagement surveys: determine how connected employees feel to their workplace

-- Employee satisfaction surveys: employers can gather insights on how happy employees feel with aspects of their job such as compensation, workload, company policies, and benefits.
+- Employee satisfaction surveys: employers can gather insights on how happy employees feel about aspects of their job, such as compensation, workload, company policies, and benefits.